 After a diagram template is specified as a subnetwork diagram template for a utility network tier and you are consuming the utility network service, this diagram template is no longer available in the New drop-down list on the Utility Network tab on the ribbon.
 It stays available from this drop-down list when working with a database connection for testing purposes.

 Set up the network devices you expect to use as controllers for the tier

 Once you add a utility network tier with one or several subnetwork diagram templates assigned to it, you must set up the network devices you expect to use as subnetwork controllers for that tier and provide a name for each controller in the Subnetwork Controller Name field and subnetwork in the Subnetwork name field.
 To do so, you must work in the Modify Subnetwork Controller pane.

 Create the subnetwork system diagrams

 After the network devices are set up as controllers, you can run the Update Subnetwork tool on that tier.
 This tool allows you to get the information on all the related subnetworks fully initialized in the database and all the subnetwork system diagrams being created.

 Retrieve the subnetwork system diagrams created in the database

-Like any other diagrams you created yourself and stored in the database, the subnetwork system diagrams can be retrieved using the Find Diagrams function.
+Like any other diagrams you create yourself and store in the database, the subnetwork system diagrams can be retrieved using the Find Diagrams function .

-In the Find Diagrams pane that appears, the diagrams are easily identifiable; they display with a green exclamation point in the third column of the diagrams list, and their tags list the domain, tier name, and subnetwork name they are tied to.
+In the Find Diagrams pane that appears, the subnetwork system diagrams are identified by a green exclamation point in the third column of the diagrams list, and their tags list the domain, tier name, and subnetwork name they are tied to.